noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/exeter.rst

 .. description: The official Cathedral Cafe visit to Exeter cathedral
 .. type: text
 .. class: exeter
 .. summary: Exeter cathedral has the cafe that other churches dream of!
-Some surprising treasures, classic architecture, a few bodies of note and some war stories to tell.
+Also striking architecture and some bodies of interest.
 .. architecture: 4th
 .. dead_people: 4th
 .. cafe: 1st!!!